sterbini/cl2pd/README.md

 For a schematic and succinct introduction to pandas please refers for example to http://datasciencefree.com/pandas.pdf.

+An important source of inspiration was the package by **pytimber**  R. De Maria et al. and their generous approach in sharing tools and foster collaborations.

 ## Install the package
 You can install the package, for instance on the SWAN terminal (www.swan.cern.ch), using:
 ```